 About Us

-We advocate for gender-specific programs addressing the unique challenges of young women, focusing on homelessness, poverty, violence, and systemic oppression to advance women’s equality.
+We advocate for human rights and justice for girls.
+We work to address the unique barriers teenage girls face at the intersections of homelessness, poverty, violence, and other forms of systemic oppression to advance girl’s equality.

 Justice For Girls has had Special Consultative Status with ECOSOC since 2009